sam-hosseini/freelancing-in-finland/README.md

 Also, the amount of money available to you, no matter how high, does not influence the decision of TE-services negatively.

-* Apply for startup grant [electronically](https://asiointi.mol.fi/omaasiointi/?kieli=fi) (only available in Finnish) and you will get a decision within 2 weeks (official estimation).
+* Apply for startup grant [electronically](https://asiointi.mol.fi/omaasiointi/?kieli=fi) (only available in Finnish) and you will get an electronic decision within 2 weeks (official estimation).
+Official decision letter should arrive by post soon after the decision is served (~1 week).

 **Steps** for  application extension: